 How do I apply for Federal Work-Study?

 - Federal Work-Study is awarded based on eligibility as determined by your completed Free Application for Federal Student Aid (FAFSA).
-You should plan to submit your FAFSA each year as soon as possible after January 1.
+The priority FAFSA filing date to be considered for FWS is March 1, 2016 for the 2016-17 award year and January 17, 2017 for the 2017-18 award year.
 Students must indicate on the FAFSA that they are interested in Federal Work-Study (FWS).
 Continuing and transfer students must have a minimum 2.0 GPA.
-There is no additional application.
-Priority consideration is given to those students who file the FAFSA prior to March 1.

-- If awarded FWS, the student must ACCEPT the offer on RaiderNet.
-Students will have approximately two weeks to accept a FWS offer on RaiderNet or the offer will be cancelled and may be awarded to another student.
+- If awarded FWS, the student must ACCEPT the offer on PipelineMT.
+Students will have approximately two weeks to accept a FWS offer on PipelineMT or the offer will be cancelled and may be awarded to another student.

 Students awarded FWS will be sent an e-mail that includes an attached list of available job opportunities.
 It is the student’s responsibility to schedule interviews with supervisors in areas that will provide a meaningful job opportunity.
 Once the supervisor and student agree that the position is suitable, the supervisor will notify the Financial Aid Office to complete necessary processing so that the student can begin employment.
 You will need your driver’s license and your social security card in order to complete all required paperwork.